Oligopoly Pricing Models

 Oftentimes, the price leader will communicate the need to raise prices through press releases, trade publications, and speeches by major executives, especially when announcing quarterly earnings.

 There are many times when a price leader will limit price increases to discourage the entrance of new competitors — a practice called limit pricing.
 This will be particularly true if the economies of scale are not that steep, since high prices can allow the entrance of new competitors who will be able to survive on a small market share.

 Sometimes price leadership breaks down and price wars result.
 However, price wars are self-limiting, since they will often lead to losses.
 Eventually the firms will capitulate and return to the practice of following the price leader.

 Pure competition achieves productive efficiency by producing products at the minimum average total cost.
-They also achieve allocative efficiency because they produce until their marginal cost equals price.
-However, because oligopolies produce only until marginal cost equals marginal revenue, they lack both the productive and allocative efficiency of pure competition.
+They also achieve allocative efficiency because they produce until their marginal cost = price.
+However, because oligopolies produce only until marginal cost = marginal revenue, they lack both the productive and allocative efficiency of pure competition.

-Because oligopolies can successfully thwart competition, they restrict output to maximize profits, producing only until marginal cost equals marginal revenue — hence oligopolies exhibit the same inefficiencies as a monopoly.
-Because the marginal cost curve intersects the marginal revenue curve before it intersects the average total cost curve, oligopolies never reach an efficient scale of production efficiency since they never operate at their minimum average total cost.
+Because oligopolies can successfully thwart competition, they restrict output to maximize profits, producing only until marginal cost = marginal revenue.
+Hence, oligopolies exhibit the same inefficiencies as a monopoly.
+Because the marginal cost curve intersects the marginal revenue curve before it intersects the average total cost curve, oligopolies never reach an efficient scale of production efficiency, since they never operate at their minimum average total cost.
 Similarly, the marginal cost curve never intersects the market demand curve; therefore, oligopolies produce less product than what the market desires, so oligopolies lack allocative efficiency.